SEMICeu/documentation/datamodel.md

 Not all annotations require a prefix (`{documenttype}`) or suffix (`{language}`).
 For instance: `uri` has no prefix or suffix as a term should have only one globally unique persistent identifier.

-### Example annotated UML model
+#### Example annotated UML model
-To use the [toolchain](./toolchain.md), editors are required to edit the EAP file of the data specification.

 The following screenshot shows the class _Person_ defined in the Core Person Vocabulary when edited in Enterprise Architect.

 ![EA-example.png](./images/EA-example.png)

-In the middle we can see the UML graphical representation.
+In the middle the UML graphical representation is shown.
 On the right hand side the tags for the selected class _Person_ are shown.
 On the left side of the graphical representation the attributes and relationships of the class can be seen.

-### Complete overview
+#### test suite

-The [OSLOthema-toolchainTestbed](https://github.com/Informatievlaanderen/OSLOthema-toolchainTestbed) _thema_ repository provides a collection of example UML models.
+The [OSLOthema-toolchainTestbed](https://github.com/Informatievlaanderen/OSLOthema-toolchainTestbed) is a _thema_ repository that provides a collection of example UML models.
 Editors can use the collection to understand the impact of a modeling choice in combination with the annotations for each supported data specification category.
 Developers can use it to do regression testing during development.